LokmaneKrizou/Green-House-via-phone/README.md

 # Green-House-via-phone
-this project is about controlling garden and farm via Arduino and Android application using Bluetooth module n/
+this project is about controlling garden and farm via Arduino and Android application using Bluetooth module n\

 tools you need :